rustymagnet3000/cloudflare/README.md

 ## Gotchas

+### State file is secret

-- Check-in your `terrform.tfstate` in error, you have just compromised the secret `Cloudflare API Token`.
+Check-in your `terrform.tfstate` in error, you have just compromised the secret `Cloudflare API Token`.

+### Careful about overiding authentication creds

-- Set `$CLOUDFLARE_API_TOKEN` it overrides any local var setting.
+Set `$CLOUDFLARE_API_TOKEN` it overrides any local var setting.

+### State mismatch

-- If somebody is using the Cloudflare Web UI to add rules, it is easy to get out of sync.
+If somebody is using the Cloudflare Web UI to add rules, it is easy to get out of sync.
 Also, if the machine that runs the `terraform` commands is reset / wipes the local state files, then it will cause things the state to get out of sync, This is how I reproduced the issue and fixed it:

 - Create a single Access Rule with Terraform and the CF Provider